Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Introduction

-Traditionally, the forecasting problem has been addressed using statistical methods like ARIMA~\cite{arima}.
-However, these models are prone to significant long-term error accumulation~\cite{arima-limitations}, prompting the exploration of new alternatives within the field of Deep Learning.
-Convolutional models for time series~\cite{8489399,electronics8080876} leverage the concept correlation in consecutive time steps.
-Various models have been developed based on this architecture, typically incorporating recurrent layers~\cite{HEWAMALAGE2021388} such as Long-Short Term Memory (LSTM)~\cite{10.1115/1.4056122,DUDUKCU2023109945,AGUILERAMARTOS2023223}.
-This type of network faces clear limitations due to the complexity of recurrent operations~\cite{lipton2015critical} and the lack of capacity to capture long-term time dependencies~\cite{al2023lstm}.
-Transformers, originally proposed for natural language processing~\cite{vaswani2017attention}, have been incorporated into the field of time series and forecasting to address these needs.
+Transformers, originally proposed for natural language processing~\citep{vaswani2017attention}, have been incorporated into the field of time series and forecasting to address these needs.
 Nonetheless, current transformer models present two main limitations.
 First of all, the computational evaluation of the attention mechanism requires significant time and memory due to its quadratic complexity on the length of the input.
-Secondly, the utilisation of attention mechanisms results in a significant loss of positional information, which poses a critical challenge for time series forecasting~\cite{zeng2023transformers}.
-As a first step to address the computational cost issue, an efficient attention mechanism based on probabilistic sampling of attentions has been proposed in~\cite{zhou2023informer}.
-However, to date, methodologies employing transformers for time-series forecasting have not sufficiently mitigated the loss of positional information~\cite{zeng2023transformers}.
+Secondly, the utilisation of attention mechanisms results in a significant loss of positional information, which poses a critical challenge for time series forecasting~\citep{zeng2023transformers}.
+As a first step to address the computational cost issue, an efficient attention mechanism based on probabilistic sampling of attentions has been proposed in~\citep{zhou2023informer}.
+However, to date, methodologies employing transformers for time-series forecasting have not sufficiently mitigated the loss of positional information~\citep{zeng2023transformers}.
 Consequently, emerges a necessity for an innovative attention mechanism that leverages the local and long-term temporal dependency properties of time series, does not incur information loss and minimises computational and memory overheads.